 Kyrgyz Investment and Credit Bank (KICB) awarded the 'Bank of the Year 2013', from the authoritative magazine in the United Kingdom "The Banker".
 For more information, please read KICB's press release.

 Fifteen Nation Media Group journalists emerged winners in the 2012 and 2013 editions of the Seventh Annual Kenya Media Network on Population and Development (Kemep) awards, sponsored by the United Nations Population Fund.
-For more information, please watch video online.

 Serena Hotels received six awards, including “Africa’s leading Hotel Brand”, at the 20th edition of the World Travel Awards (2013), which are considered by many to be the “Oscars” of the travel industry.
 In addition to “Africa’s Leading Hotel Brand”, Serena hotels also won “Leading Eco Hotel of the Year 2013” for the Amboseli Serena Safari Lodge; “Rwanda’s Leading Hotel 2013” for the Kigali Serena (an award it also won last year); “Kenya’s Leading Business Hotel 2013” for the Nairobi Serena Hotel; “Uganda’s Leading Hotel 2013” for Kampala Serena Hotel; and “Tanzania’s Leading Hotel 2013” for the Dar es Salaam Serena Hotel.
 For more information, please visit the Serena Hotels' website.

 Nation Media Group: Mwananchi Communications Ltd (MCL) dominated the 2012 Excellence in Journalism Awards Tanzania, scooping 12 of the available 19 prizes.
 The Citizen's Chief Reporter, Mr Lucas Liganga, scooped the overall Journalist of the Year award.
-For more information, please read article oneline.
+For more information, please read article online.

 The Aga Khan Development Network was selected as a 2011 Devex Top 40 Development Innovator.
 Based on a poll of thousands of global development professionals who are part of Devex, the largest network of aid and relief workers in the world, the award was announced on 18 April 2011.
 "Devex Top 40 Development Innovators is an impressive listing of the world’s leading donor agencies and foundations, development consulting companies, implementing NGOs, and advocacy groups," says the citation.
 For more information, please visit the DEVEX website.